-Diego Amador Jr., Flamenco singer, percussionist, was born in Seville into a family considered “Flamenco royalty.”
-His father is the celebrated Flamenco pianist Diego Amador and his uncles Rafael and Raimundo Amador, were the founders of popular Flamenco band “Pata Negra.”
+Diego Amador Jr., a Flamenco singer, guitarist, was born in Seville into a family considered “Flamenco royalty.”
+His father is the celebrated Flamenco pianist Diego Amador and his uncles Rafael and Raimundo Amador, were the founders of the popular Flamenco band “Pata Negra.”

-Known in Flamenco circles as a percussionist, Diego Amador Jr. is also an accomplished Flamenco singer, guitarist and pianist as well.
-He has recently launched a solo project in New York City as a singer/songwriter with the track “Y me siento tan bien”, that features his sensual, powerful voice and guitar prowess.
+Known in Flamenco circles as a percussionist, Diego Amador Jr. is also an accomplished Flamenco percussionist, and pianist as well.
+He has recently launched a solo project in New York City as a singer/songwriter with the track “Presente en el Tiempo”, which features his powerful voice.

-Savannah Fuentes, Flamenco dancer and producer, is one of the only touring artists in the Pacific Northwest region with deep connections to Flamenco culture, presenting “…real Flamenco, straight and stunning,” (Regina Hackett, Seattle Post Intelligencer.)
-She has independently produced and danced in over 300 performances and workshops featuring internationally recognized Spanish Flamenco artists, including Jose Anilo, Saray Munoz, Jesus Montoya, and Juanarito.
+Savannah Fuentes, Flamenco dancer, and producer, is one of the only touring artists in the Pacific Northwest region with deep connections to Flamenco culture, presenting “…real Flamenco, straight and stunning,” (Regina Hackett, Seattle Post Intelligencer.)
+She has independently produced and danced in over 300 performances and workshops featuring internationally recognized Spanish Flamenco artists, including Diego Amador jr, Carlos de Jacoba, Saray Munoz, and Jesus Montoya.

 Ms. Fuentes considers Flamenco a lifelong study, an artistic journey she began in her late teens that continues to this day.
 She has studied with many notable Flamenco artists including Guadiana, Joaquin Grilo, Eva Yerbabuena, El Farru, and Isabel Bayon.
 Ms. Fuentes attributes her formation as an artist to her most significant mentor, Maestra Sara de Luis.